tonytins/SomethingAboutFoxxo/book.textbundle/text.md

 “Okay, first of all, why the heck did you call me Foxxo out there?!”

 “Um… because that’s your name.
-I always call you Foxxoo…”
+I always call you Foxxo…”

 “A butler doesn’t refer to his employer by his first name!
 Call me ‘master’ or ‘sir,’ not just plain old Foxxo!”

 “But I’m not really your butler…” Wuffle spoke apologetically, “that feels too weird.
 Can’t I just call you Foxxo?”

-“Ugh, fine… can you call me Mister Fooxo, at least?”
+“Ugh, fine… can you call me Mister Foxxo, at least?”

 “Okay, Foxxo.
 Uh, I mean… Mister Foxxo.
 Do I have to call you that whole time the General’s here?
 Maybe I could try avoid calling you anything; I could try to be silent like Joe.
 How about I…”